 The ethos of the BRZ can be spotted everywhere you look: from its purposeful stance to the no-nonsense interior, and the exterior color options follow that same ethos of getting the job done while having fun.
 The Limited model is available in five basics such as Crystal Black Silica, Crystal White Pearl, and Ice Silver Metallic.
 We think that Magnetite Gray Metallic and WR Blue Pearl are the standout colors.
 The hardcore tS version is exclusively available in Ceramic White, which gives it some sleeper appeal.
 Hand us the checkbook, and the only real way to go is WR Blue: Ferrari's are red, Toyota Camrys are off-cream, and performance Subarus are blue.
 Enough Said.

 Possibly one of the most debated topics in the sports car world is the BRZ's performance figures.
 Some believe that Subaru hit the nail on the head when they chose to go with the naturally aspirated 2.0-liter Boxer engine, while others have begged and pleaded for a turbocharged version, claiming that the chassis can handle double the horsepower with ease.
 We stand firmly on the side of the former: the entire point of this car is to make performance driving accessible and fun for everyone, from professional drivers to 16-year old gearheads just getting into the game.
-The BRZ's performance can be described as mild to lukewarm depending on who you ask; all we know is that a zero to sixty time in the low six-second range doesn't sound that fast, by modern standards, but with a low center of gravity and a low curb weight, that time feels faster in the real world.
-Around town, the BRZ zips through traffic, and on the highway, we would be tempted to slide under a semi, Fast and Furious style.
+The BRZ's performance can be described as mild to lukewarm depending on who you ask; all we know is that a 0 to 60 time in the low six-second range doesn't sound that fast, by modern standards, but with a low center of gravity and a low curb weight, that time feels faster in the real world.
+In test drives around town, the BRZ zips through traffic, and on the highway, we would be tempted to slide under a semi, conjuring images from the Fast and Furious.
 A turbo engine is most likely on its way, but the all-motor engine in this car has served the BRZ well, even if the chassis can handle way more power.

 Powering the 2020 BRZ is the same all-motor four-cylinder flat-four that's been with us since the car's inception, and a contentious one it's been.
 The total power output is 205 hp at a high 7,000 rpm, and total torque comes in at 156 lb-ft at 6,400 rpm, while cars equipped with the six-speed automatic see those numbers drop to 200 hp and 151 lb-ft.
 What this spells is an engine that needs to be kept in the high rev range if you're planning on traveling at any significant speed.
 This can get tiresome in day to day driving when the torque of a turbocharged WRX would be appreciated, but on the track, it adds to the overall engagement of the car.